Muslim Faith Network

 Cultivating Unity Through Compassion

-Rooted in the Quran and Prophetic Sunnah, the Muslim Faith Network supports community leaders in responding to the spiritual crisis of toxic polarization through ummah-centered values that embody compassion, foster dialogue, and advance faith-driven bridgebuilding toward a healthier democracy in America.
+Rooted in the Holy Quran and the Sacred traditions of Prophet Muhammad (peace be upon him), the Muslim Faith Network supports Muslim community leaders in responding to the spiritual crisis of toxic polarization through ummah-centered values that embody compassion, stimulate conversations, and advance faith-driven bridgebuilding toward a healthier democracy in America.

 Who We Are

-The Muslim Faith Network is an initiative dedicated to addressing toxic polarization within the Muslim community and fostering shared values across faiths while respecting the integrity of each tradition.
-Inspired by the compassion of God, as expressed in the Quran—“My Mercy encompasses all things…” (Quran 7:156)—and by the example of Prophet Muhammad, whom God sent “as a mercy to the worlds” (Quran 21:107), we strive to embody and extend this compassion in our work.
+The Muslim Faith Network is an initiative dedicated to addressing toxic polarization within the Muslim community and fostering shared values across the ummah while respecting the integrity of each tradition.
+Inspired by the compassion of Allah Almighty, as expressed in the Holy Quran—“My Mercy encompasses all things…” (Quran 7:156)—and by the example of Prophet Muhammad (peace be upon him), whom God sent “as a mercy to the worlds” (Quran 21:107), we strive to embody and extend this compassion in our work.
 Our mission is to empower faith leaders, community members, and One America Movement hubs to bridge divides and strengthen social cohesion within American society.
 By engaging both within Muslim communities and with other faith traditions, we aim to reinforce the bonds that uphold a compassionate and resilient democracy.

 What We Believe

-We believe that God’s mercy is boundless, and the Prophet Muhammad’s mission as a “mercy to the worlds” calls us to foster unity rooted in compassion.
-This mission not only embodies a core Islamic value but also aligns with the broader vision of building understanding across divides.
-The Muslim Faith Network upholds that every leader has a sacred duty to embody and extend mercy, embracing diversity, dignity, and trustworthiness as core values.
-As a part of The One America Movement, we honor theological and cultural distinctions, addressing toxic polarization through dialogue, community action, and a shared commitment to unity and resilience.
-Our network seeks to cultivate mercy within leaders, empowering them to extend it to others and uphold it as a sacred trust—strengthening both the fabric of our society and our democracy.
+We believe that God’s mercy is boundless, and Prophet Muhammad’s (peace be upon him) mission as a “mercy to the worlds” calls us to foster unity rooted in compassion.
+The Muslim Faith Network upholds that every leader has a sacred duty to embody and extend mercy.
+As a part of The One America Movement, we honor theological and cultural distinctions, addressing toxic polarization through conversation, community action, and a shared commitment to our core faith values.
+Our network seeks to cultivate mercy within leaders, empowering them to extend it to others and uphold it as a sacred trust, strengthening our society’s ability to continue engaging with one another despite our differences.

 Core Values

-Intra-Faith & Multi-Faith Initiatives: Engage in workshops, dialogues, and service projects that address polarization within the Muslim community and create meaningful bonds with other faith communities.
+Intra-Faith & Multi-Faith Initiatives: Engage in workshops, conversations, and service projects that address polarization within the Muslim community and create meaningful bonds with other faith communities.

-Structured Learning and Leadership Development: Take part in our Mercy-Focused Leadership Cohort and other cohort-based programs designed to equip you with skills for compassionate, faith-driven leadership.
+Structured Learning and Leadership Development: Take part in our Faith Cube Cohort and other cohort-based programs designed to equip you with skills for compassionate, faith-driven leadership, while engaging with other Muslim faith leaders across divides.

-Supportive the Community and Network Resources: Access resources and support to implement initiatives in your community backed by the tools and guidance of One America Movement.
+Supportive Community and Network Resources: Access resources and support to implement community initiatives, backed by the tools and guidance of One America Movement.

 Ways to Get Involved

-Introduction to Compassionate Leadership & Unity: Learn about faith-driven unity and compassionate leadership to address polarization by exploring One America Movement’s resources, subscribing for updates, and joining their conversations and events.
+Introduction to Compassionate Leadership & Unity: Learn about faith-driven unity and compassionate leadership to address polarization by exploring One America Movement’s resources, subscribing to updates, and joining our conversations and events.

-Community Dialogues & Listening Circles: Muslim leaders and community members can build trust and counter polarization by participating in open and respectful community dialogues and listening circles that foster understanding.
+Community Conversations & Listening Circles: Muslim leaders and community members will build trust and counter toxic polarization by participating in open and respectful community conversations and listening circles that foster understanding.

-Join the Mercy-Focused Leadership Cohort: This in-depth training cohort empowers dedicated Muslim leaders with compassionate leadership skills to address polarization and apply peacemaking tools within their community through workshops and collaboration.
+Join the Faith Cube Leadership Cohort: This in-depth training cohort empowers dedicated Muslim leaders with compassionate leadership skills to address toxic polarization, apply learnt techniques and tools grounded in Islamic faith values, and share them with their community through workshops and collaboration.